ashishkarnad/sandbox/enterprise/README.md

 sensu-enterprise-sandbox.curl_timings.http_code 200 1534190765
 ```

-**6. Create a check that creates curl timing events for docs.sensu.io**
+**6. Create a check that produces curl timing events for docs.sensu.io**

-Use a JSON configuration file to create a check that runs `metrics-curl.rb` every 10 seconds on all clients with the `sandbox-testing` subscription:
+Use a configuration file to create a check that runs `metrics-curl.rb` every 10 seconds on all clients with the `sandbox-testing` subscription:

 ```
 sudo nano /etc/sensu/conf.d/checks/check_curl_timings.json